unChaz/sci-fi-5e/docs/rules/equipment.md

 #### Medium Armor

-Medium armor offers more protection than light armor, but it also impairs movement more.
+Medium armor offers more protection than light armor, but it also impairs movement more, and is strapped outside of your clothing.
 If you wear medium armor, you add your Dexterity modifier, to a maximum of +2, to the base number from your armor type to determine your Armor Class.

 **_flak armor._** Made of interlocking metal rings, a scarab skin is worn between layers of clothing or leather.
 This armor offers modest protection to the wearer's upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.